mostafaadawy/first_django/readmi.md

 ```
 - class ArticleListView inherits from ListView and we have to assign variable template_name which is class property and we override it by the path
 - the name of html file must ends with _list as we inherits from ListView
-- queryset also in list must be assigned to the model get data where it linked directly to context as we use the name
+- queryset also in list must be assigned to the model get data where it linked directly to context `object_list`as we use the name `queryset`